-With more than 1300 scientific dives per year, the Center for Scientific Diving (AWI-CSD) is the central platform for all scientific diving related activities at the AWI.
+With more than 1300 scientific dives per year, the Centre for Scientific Diving (AWI-CSD) is the central platform for all scientific diving related activities at the AWI.
 The CSD is also home of the AWI research group In situ Ecology.
 The CSD is located on Helgoland island where excellent training and research facilities are available in combination with the Biologische Anstalt Helgoland.
-Besides, the AWI-CSD operates permenent dependances in Bremerhaven and Sylt as well as temporary dive bases at the polar research station AWIPEV (Arctic - Spitsbergen), Dallman (Antarctic) and Neumayer III (Antarctic).
+Besides, the AWI-CSD operates permanent dependances in Bremerhaven and Sylt as well as temporary dive bases at the polar research station AWIPEV (Arctic - Spitsbergen), Dallman (Antarctic) and Neumayer III (Antarctic).
 With currently 12 certified "Dive Mission Leaders", the AWI CSD is one of the main scientific diving facilities in Europe and conducts professional underwater research in all oceans of the world.

 The main goals of the AWI Center for Scientific Diving are:

 - To conduct, promote and support diver related underwater science within the framework of the AWI research topics (PACES and PUF-Programs).

 - To provide diver support at our polar stations AWIPEV and Dallman lab.